 SDSU Research Foundation entered into a ground lease with a developer for three SDSU Research Foundation owned properties on Montezuma Boulevard at the front door of the SDSU campus.
-With the execution of this new ground lease (Montezuma ground lease), three older houses on the doorstop of the SDSU campus were demolished; new student housing will be constructed providing approximately 183 beds of student housing and 63 parking spots; SDSU Research Foundation will earn ground rent over the term of the 50-year ground lease, which will be a combination of fixed and variable rent.
+With the execution of this new ground lease (Montezuma ground lease), three older houses on the doorstop of the SDSU campus were demolished; new student housing will be constructed providing approximately 183 beds of student housing and 63 parking spots; SDSU Research Foundation of fixed and variable rent.

 KPBS continued its capital campaign during FY 2020 with an increased goal of \$80 million.
 The present value of new pledge receivables recorded with SDSU Research Foundation were \$2.1 million and \$8.6 million for FY 2020 and FY 2019, respectively.
-Cash receipts related to the KPBS capital campaign pledges were \$5.6 million and \$5.2 million for FY 2020 and FY 2019, respectively.
+Cash receipts related to the KPBS capital campaign pledges were \$5.6 million and \$5.2 million for FY 2020 and FY 2020 and FY 2019, respectively.